What is the Roma Pass? Is it worth getting one?

-Most people use the pass to get into the Coliseum and the Galleria Borghese.
+Most people use the pass to get free entry to the Coliseum and the Galleria Borghese.
 If you pay for them separately, entry to the Coliseum is 12 Euros and entry to the Borghese museum is 15 Euros (although at times, the Borghese museum entrance fee may be higher if there is a special exhibit.)
 This comes to 27 Euros.

 Will you visit at least one other museum or monument in Rome on this list, in the 3 days?
 They are all discounted with the Roma Pass, so if you have a very intense schedule of museum/monument visiting, then you might get your money's worth out of the Roma Pass.